La Rumorosa Baja California

 4. Enjoy other outdoor opportunities

 Besides hiking, La Rumorosa offers rock climbing and birdwatching.
-Adventurous travelers can explore the numerous trails that wind through the desert landscape or test their skills on challenging rock climbing routes.
+There are several cool trails that wind through the desert landscape or test their skills on challenging rock climbing routes.

 5. Check out windmills

 A different way of enjoying this incredible landscape of eroded stone is by stopping by the Parque Eólico (windmill park).
-On the visit, you will get an explanation of how these gigantic windmills generate the energy that lights Mexicali and Tecate.
+These gigantic windmills generate the energy that lights Mexicali and Tecate.

 6. Take epic photos

 The picturesque landscapes and unique geological features of La Rumorosa make it a paradise for photographers.
-From sunrise to sunset, there are endless opportunities to capture stunning images of the natural beauty surrounding the area.
+From sunrise to sunset, there are many opportunities to capture stunning images of the natural beauty surrounding the area, so don’t forget your camera.

 La Rumorosa scenic overlooks